liam2/liam2/doc/usersguide/source/processes.rst

                         choice([1, 2], [0.039, 1 - 0.039]) ),
                      collar)

-The procedure *collar_process* has collar as the key endogenous variable and has four sub-processes.
+The function *collar_process* has collar as the key endogenous variable and has four sub-processes.

-The first sub-process defines a local variable no_collar, which will be used to select those that the procedure should apply to.
+The first sub-process defines a local variable no_collar, which will be used to select those that the function should apply to.
 These are all the workers that do not have a value for collar.

 The next three sub-processes simulate the actual collar variable.
 If